-Levels of Service Performance Measures Current Performance Future e Performan ce Y1-3 Future Performance Y10 ID / · · · · (We will know we are meeting the ourient renormance Year 1 Year 2 Year 3 (targets) (we provide) level of service if) 2015/16 2016/17 2017/18 2024/25 Community Outcome: Out r unique natural environment is healthy and prot ected.
+Levels of Service Performance Measures Current Performance Future Performan ce Y1-3 Future Performance Y10 ID ((We will know we are meeting the Current Performance Year 1 Year 2 Year 3 (targets) (we provide) level of service if) 2015/16 2016/17 2017/18 2024/25 Community Outcome: Our r unique natural environment is healthy and prote ected.
 1 All water takes have all necessary resource consents.
 Details are held in NCS.
 Actual = 100% A current resource consent is in place for each water take.
 No abatement notices have been received for breach of resource consent conditions.
-100% 100% 100% 100% 2 Compliance with water resource consents is achieved, as measured by the number of; Actual = Not fully recorded.
+100% 100% 100% 100% 2 Our weter takes are Compliance with water resource consents is achieved, as measured by the number of; abatement notices infringement notices enforcement orders, or convictions issued.
+Actual = Not fully recorded.
 No abatement notices have been received for breach of conditions.
 This is a new measure, performance will be recorded in NCS. ≤1 0 0 0 ≤1 0 0 0 ≤1 0 0 0 ≤1 0 0 0 3 Our water takes are sustainable.
 Our percentage of real water loss from the network is less than the target.
 As calculated: Total water provided less water metered less non revenue water = total real water loss.
-Then % = L real loss divided by average L usage per connection.
+Then % = L real loss divided by average L usage per connection as a yearly average.
 (Mandatory measure 2) Actual = NA This is a new measure, performance will be recorded in the AMP.
-120 L/conne ction 120 L/connec tion 120 L/connec tion 100 L/connection 4 The average consumption of drinking water per day per resident is less than the target.
+31% 29% 28% 25% 4 The average consumption of drinking water per day per resident is less than the target.
 (Mandatory measure 5) Actual = NA This is a new measure, performance will be recorded in the AMP. <300 L/perso n/day 300 L/person /day 300 L/person/ day 300 L/person/day